The dimension of the feasible region of pattern densities: Introduction

-We now state the above mentioned results on graphs and permutations formally using the language of the theory of combinatorial limits which we use throughout the paper (we refer the reader to Subsections~\ref{subsec:limg} and \ref{subsec:limp} for definitions as needed).
+We now state the above mentioned results on graphs and our new results on permutations formally using the language of the theory of combinatorial limits which we use throughout the paper.
+In the theory of combinatorial limits, large graphs are represented by an analytic object called a graphon and large permutations by an analytic object called a permuton (we refer the reader to Subsections~\ref{subsec:limg} and \ref{subsec:limp} for definitions as needed).
 Let $\GG_k$ be the set of all graphs with at most $k$ vertices and $\GG^C_k$ be the set of all connected graphs with at least two and at most $k$ vertices.
 Erd\H os, Lov\'asz and Spencer~\cite{ErdLS79} showed the following: \begin{theorem}[{Erd\H os, Lov\'asz and Spencer~\cite{ErdLS79}}] For every $k\ge 2$, there exist $x_0\in [0,1]^{\GG^C_k}$ and $\varepsilon>0$ such that for every $x\in B_{\varepsilon}(x_0)\subseteq [0,1]^{\GG^C_k}$, there exists a graphon $W$ such that Moreover, there exists a polynomial function $f:[0,1]^{\GG^C_k}\to [0,1]^{\GG_k}$ such that the following holds for every graphon $W$:

 \end{theorem} In other words, the densities of non-trivial connected graphs are independent, and moreover the homomorphic density of any other graph is a polynomial function of homomorphic densities of connected graphs.
-Therefore, the dimension of the feasible region of homomorphic densities of graphs with at most $k$ vertices in graphons (large graphs) is actually equal to the number of non-trivial connected graphs with at most $k$ vertices.
+Therefore, the dimension of the feasible region of homomorphic densities of graphs with at most $k$ vertices in large graphs is actually equal to the number of non-trivial connected graphs with at most $k$ vertices.